w3c/baggage/correlation_context/HTTP_HEADER_FORMAT_RATIONALE.md

 # Correlation Context Header Format Rationale

-This document provides rationale for the decisions made for the `Correlation-Context` header format.
+This document provides a rationale for the decisions made for the `Correlation-Context` header format.

 ## General considerations

-- Should be human readable.
-Cryptic header will hide the fact of potential information disclosure.
+- It should be human-readable.
+Cryptic headers would hide the fact of potential information disclosure.
-- Should be appende-able (comma-separated) https://tools.ietf.org/html/rfc7230#page-24 so nodes can add context properties without parsing an existing headers.
+- It should be append-able (comma-separated) https://tools.ietf.org/html/rfc7230#page-24 so nodes can add context properties without parsing existing headers.
-- It is expected that the typical name will be a single word in latin and the value will be a short string in latin or a derivative of an url.
+- Keys are a single word in ASCII, and values should be a short string in UTF-8 or a derivative of an URL.

 ## Why a single header?

-Another option is to use prefixed headers, such as `trace-context-X` where `X` is a propagated field name.
-This could reduce the size of the data, particularly in http/2 where header compression can apply.
+Another option would be to use prefixed headers, such as `trace-context-X`, where `X` is a propagated field name.
+That could reduce the size of the data, particularly in http/2, where header compression can apply.

-Generally speaking `Correlation-Context` header may be split into multiple headers and compression may be at the same ballpark as repeating values will be converted into a single value in HPAC's dynamic collection.
-That's said there were no profiling made to make this decision.
+Generally speaking, a `Correlation-Context` header may be split into multiple headers, and compression may be at the same ballpark as repeating values are converted into a single value in HPAC's dynamic collection.
+That said, there was no profiling made to make this decision.

 The approach with multiple headers has the following problems:
 - Name values limitation is much more pressing when the context name is used a part of a header name.
-- The comma-separated format similar to the proposed still needs to be supported in every individual header.
-This makes parsing harder.
+- The comma-separated format similar to the proposed still needs to be supported in every individual header which makes parsing harder.
-- Single header is easier to configure for tracing by many app servers.
+- A single header is more comfortable to configure for tracing by many app servers.

 ## Why not Vary-style?

 The [Vary](https://tools.ietf.org/html/rfc7231#section-7.1.4) approach is another alternative, which could be used to accomplish the same.
 For example, `Correlation-Context: x-b3-parentid;
 ttl=1` could tell the propagation to look at and forward the parent ID header, but only to the next hop.
-This has an advantage of http header compression (hpack) and also weave-in with legacy tracing headers.
+This has an advantage of HTTP header compression (hpack) and also weave-in with legacy tracing headers.

 Vary approach may be implemented as a new "header reference" value type `ref`.